mhe747/dawnboard/README.md

 	$ ls -l /dev/i2c*
 	$ ls -l /dev/spi*
 	$ ls -l /dev/ttyS*
 	if files are not present in /dev, it means you have to download required kernel patches and dtb file to enable I2C and SPI,  UART...
-Read BeagleSDR_KernelHack.md
+Read BeagleSDR_KernelHack.md (https://github.com/mhe747/dawnboard/blob/master/BeagleSDR_KernelHack.md) to enable i2c, spi, uart and the pin muxing in the kernel and dtb file.

 ## SPI
 	in Target :
 	$ opkg install spitools

 	SPI had been specified as working at 48 Mhz.
-Enable spidev and the pin muxing in the kernel and dtb.

 	In order to test SPI port, one has to strap MOSI and MISO wires.
 	Using an oscilloscope, check the frequencies at 20 Mhz and the maximal frequency at 48 Mhz too.